TueftelTyp/Alert-Messages/README.md

 # handsome Alert Messages in C#

 ## How to Install:
-- Add the AlertForm files to your project:
+1. Add the Notifications form files to your project:

-AlertForm.cs
+	- AlertForm.cs

-AlertForm.designer.cs
+	- AlertForm.designer.cs

-AlertForm.resx
+	- AlertForm.resx

-Properties\AlertResources.resx
+	- Properties\AlertResources.resx

-- Customize the appearance of the Notification form in AlertForm.cs
+2. Customize the appearance of the Notification form in AlertForm.cs

-Color, Size, Icon, Background, ...
+	-  Color, Size, Icon, Background, ...

-### Use AlertForm in your Code:
+3. Use AlertForm in your Code:
 ```csharp
 public void Alert(string msgTitle, string msgText, AlertForm.enmType type)
 {